duynhat-nguyen/detect-classify-trafficlights/README.md

-# Traffic lights detection and classification
+# Traffic lights detection
-The aim of this repository is to detect and classify traffic lights signals (only red and green).
+The aim of this repository is to detect traffic lights (only red and green).
 This is the final course project of Pattern Recognition course at [University of Information Technology](uit.edu.vn).
 ```
 .
 ├── data